Children May Be at Risk for Gum Disease

 Just because they’re young doesn’t mean that young children and teenagers aren’t susceptible to gum disease.
 Periodontal diseases can easily strike kids in that age range who are otherwise healthy.
 These oral diseases are not uncommon in children.

-Teens at Greater Risk for Periodontal Disease
+Are Teens at Greater Risk for Periodontal Disease?

 Teens are at a greater risk for periodontal disease due to the hormonal changes that accompany puberty.
 Progesterone and conceivably estrogen deliver more blood circulation to the gums, which can heighten the gums’ reaction to irritations such as plaque and bits of food.